jeffgortmaker/pyblp/docs/examples.rst

    blp_product_data['firm_ids'] = np.c_[blp_data['firm_ids'], blp_data['changed_firm_ids']]
    nevo_product_data['firm_ids'] = np.c_[nevo_data['firm_ids'], nevo_data['changed_firm_ids']]

 Linear and nonlinear characteristics for the automobile problem are a constant column followed by four product characterstics.
-Cost characteristics are the same but with logged continuous variables, with miles per gallon instead of per dollar, and with a trend.
+Cost characteristics are the same but with logarithms of continuous variables, with miles per gallon instead of per dollar, and with a trend.

 .. ipython:: python